 Conclusion: A Range of Period Blood Colors is Normal

-Typically, different colors of period blood aren’t usually indicators that there is anything bad going on with your body.
-Unlike the regular black gusset on most period underwear, Kt’s light-coloured reusable pads (available in short, regular and extra-long lengths) make it extra easy to take note of any changes to the color of your period blood.
+Unlike the regular black gusset on most period underwear, Kt’s light-coloured reusable pads (available in shortregular and extra-long lengths) make it extra easy to take note of any changes to the color of your period blood.

-Changes in period blood colors can be explained by hormones, your diet, and your lifestyle in general – and that’s totally normal.
-If you do come across more of an unusual or uncommon color like orange or gray, there will often be other symptoms, such as changes in texture, odours, or physical effects that can help you confirm whether it should be cause for alarm.
-In addition to colors, you should pay attention to changes in the volume of your flow, changes in the length of your cycle, pain associated with your cycle, and other factors like the aforementioned smell and texture – these factors are more likely to signal an issue than just color alone.
-Every person’s period is different, so make an effort to get familiar with yours to figure out what’s typical for you from month to month.
-You know your body best, and you’ll be the one who will know when something feels off.
-And when in doubt, talk to your doctor.
+Changes in period blood colors can be explained by hormones, diet, and lifestyle in general – and that’s totally normal.
+If your teen does come across more of an unusual or uncommon color like orange or gray, there will often be other symptoms, such as changes in texture, odors, or physical effects that can help confirm whether it should be cause for alarm.

 Shop light-colored reusable pads now!